freenas/freenas-docs/userguide/reboot.rst

 verified that the scrub or resilver process is complete.
 Once complete, the reboot request can be re-issued.

-Click the "Cancel" button if you wish to cancel the reboot request.
+Click the "Cancel" button to cancel the reboot request.
 Otherwise, click the "Reboot" button to reboot the system.
 Rebooting the system will disconnect all clients, including the web administration GUI.
-The URL in your web browser will change to add */system/reboot/* to the end of the IP address.
+The URL in the web browser will change to add */system/reboot/* to the end of the IP address.
 Wait a few minutes for the system to boot, then use your browser's "back" button to return to the %brand% system's IP address.
-If all went well, you should receive the GUI login screen.
-If the login screen does not appear, you will need physical access to the %brand% system's monitor and keyboard so that you can determine what problem is preventing the system from resuming normal operation.
+If all went well, the the GUI login screen will appear.
+If the login screen does not appear, you will need physical access to the
+%brand% system's monitor and keyboard to determine what problem is preventing the system from resuming normal operation.